 Treasury maintains online privacy policies to provide notice to Treasury website visitors describing how Treasury collects, uses, shares, and disposes of information it collects on its websites.
 This includes providing notice about how certain information collected is handled in compliance with the Privacy Act.
 Treasury bureaus and Treasury's Inspectors General maintain their own online privacy policies to address the unique information they collect on their websites.
-Links to Treasury bureau and office policies may be found at: https://home.treasury.gov/subfooter/privacy-policy
+Links to Treasury bureau and office policies may be found on Treasury's webpage at https://home.treasury.gov/subfooter/privacy-policy